Glossary of Soap Making Terms

 Emollient

 A substance used to soften and smooth skin.
-Vegetable oils and glycerin are emollients that help to retain skins moisture.
+Vegetable oils and glycerine are emollients that help to retain skins moisture.

 A special wax that is used to combine incompatible substances like oil and water into a blended product like lotion.